Anthony Hayter, PhD

 Anthony Hayter is a statistician with interests in probability, regression, samples, surveys, data analysis and collection, modeling, bias detection, reliability, risk analysis, extrapolation, sampling, quality control, econometrics, mathematics, hypothesis testing, prediction, forecasting, estimation, data mining and statistical significance.

 Hayter holds degrees from Cambridge University and Cornell University, and he is a Fulbright Scholar.

-Dr. Hayter holds the rank of Full Professor at the University of Denver, and he is a former Department Chair.
-Dr. Hayter currently has 90 refereed publications.
-Dr. Hayter is the author of a textbook on Probability and Statistics, now in its 4th edition, adopted worldwide.
-Dr. Hayter has over 25 years of university teaching, with top level student evaluations.
-Dr. Hayter has excellent quantitative, technical, and communication skills.
+Hayter holds the rank of full professor at the University of Denver, and he is a former department chair.
+He currently has 90 refereed publications.
+Hayter is the author of a textbook on Probability and Statistics, now in its 4th edition, adopted worldwide.
+He has over 25 years of university teaching, with top level student evaluations.
+Hayter has excellent quantitative, technical and communication skills.

 Hayter has worked on a wide range of topics including construction defects, workplace risk analyses, racial profiling, jail conditions, insurance claims, employee discrimination cases, accounting audits, environmental regulations, customer profiling, business performances and losses, product surveys, quality management, online marketing, design and analysis of pollution studies, national security studies, workforce analyses, highway construction, damages from employee fraud, tax assessments, real estate appraisals, pricing analyses, market research, and analysis of brand damages.

 When working with the media, Hayter is able to discuss the application of statistics, probability and data analysis.